 -

-Face, place, object and form perception
+Face, place, object and form perception and memory

 -